academicz/php_form_validation/README.md

 # PHP-Bootstrap Validaton Plugin

-A PHP plugin to validate all form fields using the bootstrap validator without writing any javascript.
+A PHP plugin to validate form using the bootstrap validator without writing any javascript.

 ## Installation